mimarcel/AI-Tetris-Game/README.md

 # Ai Tetris Game

+This repository is split in two main parts:
+* AI Tetris game and
-This is the AI Tetris game source code and the training program attached to the game to train the AI robot players.
+* AI Tetris training program attached to the game to train AI Tetris robot players

 AI Tetris game runs in several environments: Processing, as an applet, as a stand-alone application in Linux, Mac OS X and Windows and finally, using Processing.js, it does also run in Javascript.

 The training program runs in Java.

-AI Tetris is available at http://www.marcelmoldovan.com/ai-tetris/.

 ## Files Structure
 <pre>